 Figure One: Profile of world's longest single unit conveyor belt.
 Figure Two: Transfer house and tail end.
 Figure Three: Thirty inch belt conveying coal through tunnel.
 Figure Four: General layout of river tipple and head end of belt.
-PLANT NEWS G. E. Engineers Report on Development of Gas Turbine Locomotive General Electric engineers declared recently that the gas turbine-electric locomotive, the newest form of railroad motive power, will ultimately occupy a useful place in the nation's transportation system.
-In a report to the annual meeting of the American Society of Mechanical Engineers, A. H. Morey and R. A. Williamson of Erie, Pa., detailed the development of the 4,500-horsepower American Locomotive Company-General Electric unit, America's first gas turbine-electric locomotive.
-Promotions in Goodyear Sales Management Important changes in the top level of sales management of Goodyear Tire & Rubber Company were announced on Nov.
+PLANT NEWS G. E. Engineers Report on Development of Gas Turbine Locomotive General Electric engineers declared recently that the gas turbine-electric locomotive, the newest form of railroad motive power, will ultimately occupy a useful place in the nation's transportation In a report to the annual meeting of the American Society of Mechanical Engineers, A. H. Morey and R. A. Williamson of Erie, Pa., detailed the development of the 4,500-horsepower American Locomotive Company-General Electric unit, America's first gas turbine-electric loco- Promotions in Goodyear Sales Management Important changes in the top level of sales management of Goodyear Tire & Rubber Company were announced on Nov.
 28 by R. S. Wilson, vice president, at a meeting of the company's district sales managers in Akron, Ohio.
 These changes were the advancement of Victor Holt, Jr., to the vice presidency of Goodyear's sales company, The Goodyear Tire & Rubber Company, Inc., in charge of the Replacement Tire Division, succeeding J. E. Mayl, Vice President, who moves up to the position of Sales Coordinator.
 T. J. Jensen Appointed Sales Manager of Colorado Iron Works The Board of Directors of Colorado Iron Works Company recently announced the appointment of T. J. Jensen as sales manager of the company.
 Mr. Jensen received a B.S. degree in Chemical Engineering from Colorado University in 1936.
 From that date until 1943 when he joined

-Colorado Iron Works Co. as field engineer, Mr. Jensen was employed by mining companies in the U. S., Alaska and South America, including American Smelting & Refining Co., Kennecott Copper Co., London Mining & Milling Co. and Resurrection Mining Co.
+Colorado Iron Works Co. as field engineer, Mr. Jensen was employed by mining companies in the U.S., Alaska and South America, including American Smelting & Refining Co., Kennecott Copper Co., London Mining & Milling Co. and Resurrection Mining Co.
 Olin Industries Announce Entry Into Cellophane Industry John M. Olin, president of Olin Industries, Inc., which was licensed by du Pont to make cellophane, announced recently that his company will launch its entrance into the cellophane industry with location of its initial facilities at the plant of the Ecusta Paper Corporation, Pisgah Forest, North Carolina.
-THE MINES MAGAZINE .
-JANUARY, 1950 CATALOGS AND TRADE PUBLICATIONS (5277) OFFICE SUPPLIES "Kistler's Tele-Shopper," a six page folder by The W. H. Kistler Stationery Company, 1636 Champa St., Denver, Colorado, Contains descriptions and illustrations (with prices) of various items for use in the business office including office furniture and files, pens, pencils, copy holders, slide rules, stapiers, and others.
-(5278) FLUID DRIVES Catalog and engineer-ing data book no. 2885 by Link-Belt Company, 807 N. Michigan Ave., Chicago, Illinois, 28 LINK ( BELT Chicago, Illinois.
-28 pages, largely a prog-ress report on the type "ED" Electrofluid drive illustrating and de-scribing the various applications of the drive and pointing out that it is now made in a greater number of sizes. rreater number of sizes.
-Also included are de-scriptions and illustra-tions of other and newer types of drives.
-C overage includes types, sizes, arrange-ments and dimensions of units available; fea-tures of construction.
+CATALOGS AND TRADE PUBLICATIONS (5277) OFFICE SUPPLIES "Kistler's Tele-Shopper," a six page folder by The W. H. Kistler Stationery Company, 1636 Champa St., Denver, Colorado, Contains descriptions and illustrations (with prices) of various items for use in the business office including office furniture and files, pens, pencils, copy holders, slide rules, staplers, and others.
+(5278) FLUID DRIVES Catalog and engineering data book no. 2385 by Link-Belt Company, 307 N. Michigan Ave., Chicago, Illinois.
+28 Chicago, Illinois.
+28 pages, largely a prog-ress report on the type "ED" Electrofluid drive illustrating and de-scribing the various applications of the drive and pointing out that it is now made in a greater number of sizes. greater number of sizes.
+Also included are descriptions and illustrations of other and newer types of drives.
+Coverage includes types, sizes, arrangements and dimensions of units available; featypes of construction.